-Continuing Carl Kostyál’s history of staging ambitious group exhibitions, in spring 2021 the Gallery will stage ‘Painting Now’, a dynamic international survey of contemporary painting with over 50 participating artists.
+Continuing Carl Kostyál’s history of staging ambitious group exhibitions, in spring 2021 the Gallery will stage ‘Stockholm Sessions’, a dynamic international survey of contemporary painting with over 50 participating artists.

 The Gallery has helped facilitate acquisitions for the Moderna Museet Stockholm permanent collection by Dóra Maurer, Imre Bak, Alex Israel, Joe Bradley, Helen Marten, Austin Lee, Timur Si Qin, Petra Cortright, Katja Novitskova, Oscar Murillo, Yngve Holen, Matias Faldbakken, Jon Rafman and Fredrik Vaerslev, among others.

-Further cementing its presence on the Swedish art scene, in spring 2021, the Gallery will open the doors to its new permanent space in Stockholm, HOSPITALET, housed in the former 18th century mental asylum Danvikens Hospital on Näcka Strand, Stockholm, with a solo presentation of new paintings by Oli Epp.
+Further cementing its presence on the Swedish art scene, in spring 2021, the Gallery will open the doors to its new permanent space in Stockholm, HOSPITALET, housed in the former 18th century mental asylum Danvikens Hospital on Näcka Strand, Stockholm.
 The former hospital site is owned by AB Gullringsbo, and will house rotating installations from their contemporary art collection in addition to Carl Kostyál’s exhibition programme.